ahmmedsabbirbd/book/README.md

 npm

-    npm start -->
-Open Vs code and Run live Server
+    composer artisan serve

-This will start the server and the application will be available at http://localhost:3000/.
+This will start the server and the application will be available at http://localhost:8000/.
-Open a web browser and navigate to http://localhost:3000/ to view the application.

 Note: If you encounter any issues while installing or running the project locally, please refer to the project's documentation or reach out to the project maintainers for assistance.